JellefAbbenseth/JellefAbbenseth/README.md

 # Hi there 👋

-I'm Jellef from Germany and completed my training in information systems in Heidelberg in autumn 2022.
-Currently advancing my programming skills with various projects and courses and therefore I really enjoy learning languages like Python and Java.
+I'm Jellef from Germany and am currently working as a Software Developer in Karlsruhe.
+In my free time I'm advancing my programming skills with various projects and courses and therefore I really enjoy learning languages like Python and Java.

 ## Skills and experience